StackExchange/dnscontrol/docs/ci-cd-gitlab.md

 We just saw that we can view the DNSControl diff from the [Gitlab job](https://gitlab.com/cafferata/dnscontrol/-/jobs/3115895010).
 Now it's time to make Gitlab CI responsible for the command `dnscontrol push`.

 From here several choices can be made.
-You can choose to have the `dnscontrol push` run as soon as a merge request is pushed to main, or from a Gitlab pipeline trigger within the [Gitlab web interface](https://gitlab.com/cafferata/dnscontrol/-/pipelines/new).
-We have opted for the [Gitlab pipeline web interface](https://gitlab.com/cafferata/dnscontrol/-/pipelines/new) so that it cannot happen that DNS changes are made from previous merge requests in main.
+You can choose to have the `dnscontrol push` run as soon as a merge request is pushed to default branch (e.g. `main`), or from a Gitlab pipeline trigger within the [Gitlab web interface](https://gitlab.com/cafferata/dnscontrol/-/pipelines/new).
+We have opted for the [Gitlab pipeline web interface](https://gitlab.com/cafferata/dnscontrol/-/pipelines/new) so that it cannot happen that DNS changes are made from previous merge requests in default branch (e.g. `main`).

 It will probably not surprise you that the basis of this Gitlab YAML configuration corresponds for 90% with the DNSControl preview.
 See the [Gitlab merge request #2](https://gitlab.com/cafferata/dnscontrol/-/merge_requests/2) here.